malramsay64/phd-thesis/01_Methods/Measuring_Melting.md

-through the growth in size of the simulation cell. [@Tang2013] Other methods are to compute a local property as a measure of order like a hexatic order parameter for 2D simulations, or a Steinhardt bond order parameter [@Reinhart2018].
+through the growth in size of the simulation cell. [@Tang2013] Other methods are to compute a local property as a measure of order like a hexatic order parameter for 2D simulations, or a Steinhardt bond order parameter. [@Reinhart2018]
 @Sec:Machine_Learning develops the methodology for identifying crystal structure within a liquid.
 These approaches use a slab geometry [@Kerrache2008]